ceetahSG/Fit-Log/README.md

 6. **Smart Sorting** - Filter your workout library by duration, calories burned, or user rating

-7. **Data Persistence** - Your plan and saved workouts persist across browser sessions using localStorage

-8. **Fully Responsive Design** - Seamless experience on mobile, tablet, and desktop screens
+7. **Fully Responsive Design** - Seamless experience on mobile, tablet, and desktop screens

 ---